Ultimate Guide:

 Brisbane's best cocktail bars

-Like Brisbane itself, the river city’s cocktail scene has bloomed in recent years.
-Mixology is serious business and Brisbane is home some of the best in the business.
+Mixology is serious business and Brisbane is home to some of the best in the biz.
 Cool confidence is the order of the day, with cocktail connoisseurs mixing up their ingredients and exploring more adventurous combinations and twists on the classics.
-Here’s a tried-and-tested selection of where to whet your whistle – you'll thank us later!
+Here’s a tried-and-tested selection of where to wet your whistle – you'll thank us later!

 Brisbane City